Prema Pusthakam: Soundtrack

-Release
+Release and reception

 The film has been described by commentators as an "eminently forgettable" debut for Ajith Kumar, due to the problems faced during production.

+The film was reviewed by Zamin Ryot.
 It was later dubbed and released in Tamil as Kadhal Puthagam in 1997.
 A reviewer of the dubbed version wrote "The screenplay could have been better as the story flow seems to be discontinuous at times.
 In spite of this, the director has shown some flashes of talent in some scenes, especially scenes involving Ajit and Kanchan".